david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Thursday 28th January 2020

+Added error inside new JUMP/JUMP remove function in Canon.
+I want to catch cases where the JUMP/JUMP is at the end of the statement list.
 ## Wednesday 27th January 2021

 Remove second jump where there are two side by side.

 I am not sure if this will handle 3 side by side.

+Next step is to get the flow diagram into the angular application.

 ## Tuesday 26th January 2021